Skip to main content

 • birth/adoption certificate

-For applicants who automatically qualify, you may be asked to provide proof of your entitlement to your qualifying benefit.
-The documents suitable for each criteria are listed below.
+The documents suitable for each are listed below.
 Please be aware it is your responsibility to find and provide the below documentation, as we are unable to request documentation on your behalf.

 Please provide a copy of your ophthalmologist's report / CVI / BD8 form.

-We will check the DWP database to check if you are eligible.
-If we are unable to establish eligibility we will ask you to provide a copy of your entitlement letter for the Higher Rate Mobility Component of Disability Living Allowance issued within the last 12 months or an original copy of your yearly update letter.
+We will check the Department for Work and Pensions (DWP) database to check if you are eligible.
+If we are unable to establish eligibility we will ask you to provide a copy of your entitlement letter for the higher rate mobility component of Disability Living Allowance (DLA) issued within the last 12 months or an original copy of your yearly update letter.
+Read more Disability Living Allowance information on the GOV.UK website

-War Pensioner's Mobility Supplement
+Receive the War Pensioners' Mobility Supplement (WPMS)

 Please provide a copy of your award letter confirming receipt of tariffs 1-8 under the Armed Forces and Reserve Forces (Compensation) Scheme.
 This should certify that you have a permanent and substantial disability which causes inability to walk or very considerable difficulty walking.